ditrit/OGrEE-Tools/README.md

 # Set up

 For each tool, there is a `setup` folder.
 Run `windowsPS.ps1` with PowerShell or `linux.sh` depending on your OS.
 Each setup script will create or modify a [virtual environment](https://docs.python.org/3/library/venv.html), located in `/.venv/`.
 The setup script will also activate the virtual environment after completion.
 To deactivate it, type `deactivate`.
 To reactivate it after, type `./.venv.Script/activate` in the root of the repository.
+When executing python script in the virtual environment, only use `python`, not `python3` or `python3.10` to be sure to use the environment python.
 # Converter

 Converter between dcTrack, Netbox and OGrEE